 Métis Memories of Residential Schools: A Testament to the Strength of the Métis

-From July 2022‐ January 2023 Métis Memories of Residential Schools A Testament to the Strength of the Métis was displayed in the Community Corridor.
+From July 2022 to January 2023 Métis Memories of Residential Schools A Testament to the Strength of the Métis was displayed in the Community Corridor.
 This project shares 24 impactful stories about this neglected chapter in Canadian history.
 It honours the unique experiences and impacts of Métis survivors and families in colonial schooling systems and showcases how to share authentic Métis community voices in an ethical and collaborative way.
 Métis Memories invites the viewer to engage in a deeper understanding of the injustices brought to all First Peoples in Canada.

 New Beginnings